gitter-badger/How-to-start-a-career-in-web-development/README.md

 - Improve your communication skills
 - Get prepared for the job interview questions (depending on the job you choose)
 - Learn from failures and get ready for the next one

+## A bit of self development can help
+- What is your limiting belief?
+Work on it!